-This is a four week Moodle course run asynchroniously, meaning you will never need to login to a class on a certain date/time.
-This course will begin the week of July 13, 2015.
+This is a five week Moodle course run asynchroniously, meaning you will never need to login to a class on a certain date/time.
+The summer offering of this course will begin the week of July 8, 2019.

 Course participants will leave this course with techniques and knowledge needed to present engaging stories with puppets for children ages 2 through 8.
 They will develop core puppetry skills of voices, puppet movement, and storytelling.
 Participants will add eight stories to their repertoire during the course and gain the ability to identify, adapt and develop a wealth of stories in the future.